Q: What is the difference between Precollege Workshops and Saturday/Sunday/Summer Live?

 Q: How do I register for a class?

-Students can register for classes online by going to class listings for the program they are interested in and selecting the link to register in the far right "BUY" column.
+Students can register for classes online by going to class listings for the program they are interested in and selecting the link to Register in the far right column.
 Upon check-out students will be asked to submit their payment and provide basic information.
-Registration links and dates are on the Program Details page.

 Q: How long is the MyFIT account active?